pryv/config-template-pryv.io/pryv.io/README.md

 After you have adapted the installation, use the following to install the services on the prepared machines.

 * Run `./script/build ${DOMAIN}` to generate archives `DOMAIN-ROLE.tgz` that you will copy to the corresponding machines (ROLE here is `reg`, `core` or `static`)
-* Extract the configuration files using `tar -xzf DOMAIN-ROLE.tgz --strip-components=1`
+* Extract the configuration files using `tar -xzf DOMAIN-ROLE.tgz`
 * Follow the `INSTALL.md` guide